OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 For this same reason,
 there is currently no hierarchical system available.
 External standards
-like GMDN and FDA’s UDI database have been considered but are not yet integrated.
+like GMDN and FDA's UDI database have been considered but are not yet integrated.
 As a result, device concepts in OHDSI are mostly standard, same devices have multiple standard concepts across different